zaaaappp/dots/README.md

-# dots
+# Dotfiles
-My hyprland dots to restore on a new system
+My hyprland dots (mix of jakoolit and binnewbs) to restore on a new system You shouldn't use this as it's not the "nicest" setup, however i like this alot,

+# Credits
+(JaKooLit)[https://github.com/JaKooLit/Hyprland-Dots] For most of the files.
+(Binnewbs)[https://github.com/binnewbs/arch-hyprland] For the waybar configuration